 - Kim M.

-I had a prosthetic fitted just under 3 years ago and the fitter was absolutely lovely; very caring and understanding.
+I had a prosthetic fitted just under three years ago and the fitter was absolutely lovely; very caring and understanding.
 You wouldn’t even know by looking that I have a prosthetic.
 It even feels like a normal breast from the outside.
 Not at all uncomfortable to wear either.

 - Michelle M.